Table of Contents

 Hemostasis – Arrest of Bleeding

-In this context, three steps can be distinguished, which can be classified into primary and secondary hemostasis and merge with each other.
+In this context, three steps can be distinguished, which can be classified into primary and secondary hemostasis and combine with each other.

 Primary Hemostasis (Thrombus Formation)